80% of eastern Canada's offshore petroleum resources puts St. John’s at the forefront of the oil and gas industry.

-- Excellent R&D location– Memorial University, C-Core and NRC Institute for Ocean Technology are some of the most advanced ocean technology research facilities in the country.
+Excellent R&D at St John’s Memorial University, C-Core and NRC Institute for Ocean Technology

-- Ocean Technology - St. John’s has garnered an international reputation for its expertise in ocean technology.
+Ocean Technology St. John’s has acquired an international reputation for its expertise in ocean technology.
 The city has a critical base of research facilities, companies and expertise related to offshore petroleum development and ocean engineering technologies.
-Local expertise in harsh environments has specific application to new opportunities emerging in other jurisdictions around the world including in the North.
+Local expertise in harsh environments has specific application to emerging opportunities in other jurisdictions around the world and in the North.

-- Offshore Energy - As the main supply base for the growing Canadian offshore industry, St. John’s is home to many international oil companies and supply and service firms.
-The offshore petroleum industry holds vast potential for St. John's and Newfoundland & Labrador.
+Offshore Energy St. John’s is the main supply base for the growing Canadian offshore industry and home to many international oil companies as well as supply and service firms.
 St. John’s is a member of the World Energy Cities Partnership.
+The offshore petroleum industry holds vast potential for St. John's, Newfoundland and Labrador.

-- Tourism - St. John’s is one of the oldest cities in North America with a rich history, natural beauty and high-quality amenities.
-Tourism revenues in the St. John's metro area have risen 65.5 per cent over the past 10 years.
-Significant investments are occurring in the hotel sector and an expansion to the St. John’s Convention Centre will be completed in 2015.
+Tourism St. John’s is one of the oldest cities in North America with a rich history, natural beauty and high-quality amenities.
+Tourism revenues in the St. John's metro area have risen 65.5% over the past 10 years with significant investments in the hotel sector and expansion to the St. John’s Convention Centre in 2015.

-- Arts and Culture - the arts community in St. John’s is creative, dynamic and widely recognized.
+Arts and Culture St. John’s arts community is dynamic and widely recognized.
 The arts sector plays an integral role in the economy and quality of life of the city, region and province.